Is Irish a language? In short, yes, yes it is!

 Why Did Irish Die Out?

 If you’re wondering why Irish isn’t the dominant language in Ireland, you can chalk it up to the one–two punch of the Irish Potato Famine and English rule.
-The Famine, also known as the Great Hunger, devastated Ireland in the mid-18th century, leaving one million Irish people dead from starvation and forcing another million to flee the country.
+The Famine, also known as the Great Hunger, devastated Ireland in the mid-1800s, leaving one million Irish people dead from starvation and forcing another million to flee the country.

 At the same time, the Irish language was being attacked by the English parliament.
 Intent on establishing a single language across the nation, London passed laws requiring English to be taught in Irish schools—and prohibiting Irish from being spoken at all.
 Obviously, use of the Irish language began to decline, and it never fully recovered, not even after an independent Irish state was established in 1922.